storm-enroute/storm-enroute.github.io/coroutines/docs/0.5/snapshots.md

 - A coroutine snapshot does not include duplicating any other objects that the coroutine instance is referring to -- the state of the runtime is not duplicated.
 - A coroutine may only be copied while it is suspended.

+Now that you understand the theory behind coroutines, you are ready to see more concrete usages.
+The rest of this tutorial will cover various examples of different coroutine use-cases.